 How to convert OST to PST?

 There are some manual strategies or methods which can help you move your mailbox data from OST to PST files.
 Though the methods are exceptionally safe and effective, still you must take backup of your original OST files before you can try any of them.
-Keep in mind, these strategies don’t require any 3rd party tool for OST to PST conversion.
-All it requires is good technical understanding of Microsoft Outlook’s functions.
-Before that, create a new Outlook data file into which you can import OST mailbox data.
+Keep in mind, these strategies don’t require any 3rd party OST to PST Converter tool.
+Before you can start, create a new Outlook data file into which you can import the mailbox content from OST file.
 While using archive feature, there’s no requirement to create new PST file.

 Trick #1 – Archive